Buttermilk, do you know how it's made?

 As it has a Similar fermentation and creates similar flavour profiles, thus given a descriptor “cultured buttermilk” and "Buttermilk" by dairy companies.

-But it ain't the real deal - why?
+But it isn't the real deal - why?

 It hasn't come from a butter making process.